Arketh704/MART341-WebDesign/Assignment_2/README.md

 *This is my Italicized Text for Assignment 2*

-- first item
+- Jelly
-- second item
+- Bread
-- third item
+- Peanut Butter